alarner/perk-docs/src/api/config.md

 The name of the database table used to store migration history.
 You can learn more about this option by reading the [knex documentation](http://knexjs.org/).

+#### migrations.directory

+> type: string

+> default: 'migrations'

+The directory where migrations live.
+You can learn more about this option by reading the [knex documentation](http://knexjs.org/).

 #### seeds.directory

 > type: string